 He must be retarded.
 How else could it be explained?

 As a boy, Janton van Apeldoorn was drowning at school.
 While the other children learned to read and write, little Janton lagged further and further behind.
 He repeated grades three times.
 There was only one possible conclusion: Janton, born with oxygen deprivation, must be mentally impaired.

 But he wasn’t.
 He wasn’t dumb, and he wasn’t stupid either.
+Quite the opposite, in fact: he was a highly gifted boy.
 But nobody realized.
 It took 64 black and white squares to turn the tables.

 ‘My father gave me a chessboard when I was 7’, remembers Janton.
 ‘To everyone’s surprise, I could learn how to play chess.
 I joined the local chess club and in the same year, I became the club champion.
 I still remember the look on my teacher’s face when I told her.’